Hardening an OpenWrt Router: SSH, LuCI, RPCD, and the Kernel

 net.ipv6.conf.all.accept_redirects=0

-rp_filter=1 (Reverse Path Filter, strict mode).
-When a packet arrives on an interface, the kernel checks: "if I had to send a reply, would it leave through the same interface this packet came in on?"
-If not, drop the packet.
-This is anti-spoofing — it stops a host on our LAN from injecting packets with a forged source address that does not belong on that segment.
-The available values are 0 (no check), 1 (strict, RFC 3704), and 2 (loose, accept if any return path exists at all).
-Strict mode has zero false positives on a single-LAN device and is the value the kernel docs themselves recommend for this shape of deployment.
+rp_filter=1 is the reverse path filter in strict mode.
+When a packet arrives on an interface, the kernel checks one thing: if it had to send a reply, would the reply leave through the same interface this packet came in on?
+If not, the kernel drops the packet.
+This is the anti-spoofing setting.
+It stops a host on the LAN from sending packets with a fake source address that does not belong on that segment.
+The values are 0 (no check), 1 (strict, RFC 3704), and 2 (loose, accept if any return path exists at all).
+On a single-LAN device strict mode has no false positives.
+It is also what the kernel docs recommend for this kind of setup.

-send_redirects=0.
-ICMP redirect messages are how a router tells a client "hey, for that destination you should use a better next-hop instead of me."
-On a real edge router with multiple uplinks they can be useful; on a single-LAN device they are pure attack surface.
-A compromised router can use them to silently steer client traffic, and even a healthy router emitting them creates noise that complicates troubleshooting.
-Turning them off costs nothing.
+send_redirects=0 turns off outgoing ICMP redirects.
+A redirect is how a router tells a client "for that destination, use this better next-hop instead of me."
+On a real edge router with several uplinks they are useful.
+On a single-LAN device they are useless.
+If someone breaks into your router, he can use them to redirect client traffic without notice.

-accept_redirects=0 and secure_redirects=0.
-The other side of the same protocol. accept_redirects controls whether this host updates its own routing table when something on the network sends it an ICMP redirect.
-An attacker on the LAN can craft these freely, so accepting them gives them a way to MITM our outbound traffic. secure_redirects (when redirects are accepted at all) restricts which sources we listen to — but with accept_redirects=0 already set, we are belt-and-braces here: an explicit 0 documents the intent and protects us if a future update flips a default.
+accept_redirects=0 and secure_redirects=0 cover the receiving side. accept_redirects controls whether this host updates its own routing table when something on the network sends it an ICMP redirect. secure_redirects limits which sources are trusted when redirects are accepted at all.
+With accept_redirects=0 already set it is redundant, but the explicit 0 shows the intent and protects you if a future update changes a default.

-log_martians=1.
-A "martian" packet is one whose source address makes no sense for the interface it arrived on — for example, an RFC1918 source address arriving from outside, or a packet claiming to come from one of our own local IPs but arriving from upstream.
-With rp_filter=1, the kernel already drops them. log_martians=1 adds a syslog line each time, which is the cheapest possible IDS — we suddenly get visibility into spoofing attempts, misconfigured neighbours, or rogue scanners on our LAN.
-On a normal home network the line count is near zero, so a sudden spike is meaningful.
+log_martians=1 logs the strange packets.
+A martian packet is one whose source address makes no sense for the interface it arrived on.
+For example, an RFC1918 source coming from outside, or a packet that claims one of your own local IPs but arrives from upstream.
+With rp_filter=1 the kernel already drops them. log_martians=1 adds a syslog line each time.
+This is about the cheapest IDS you can run.
+On a common home network the count stays near zero, so a sudden spike requires investigation.

-net.ipv6.conf.all.accept_redirects=0 and the matching default.accept_redirects=0.
-The IPv6 cousins of the IPv4 setting above, and arguably more important — IPv6 is on by default on most LANs now, IPv6 ICMP carries control messages that influence routing, and link-local address presence is enough to send these.
-The IPv4 equivalent is already 0 in OpenWrt's defaults; the IPv6 one is 1, which is the asymmetry the audit caught.
+net.ipv6.conf.all.accept_redirects=0 (with the matching default) is the IPv6 version of the setting above, and it is probably the one that matters most here.
+IPv6 is on by default on most LANs now, its ICMP carries control messages that affect routing, and a link-local address is enough to send these.
+The IPv4 version is already 0 in OpenWrt's defaults.
+The IPv6 one ships as 1.
+That difference is what I found during the review.

-Why both .all.* and .default.*?
-The .all.* namespace applies to every existing interface; .default.* applies to interfaces that come up later.
-If we only set .all, any interface created after boot — a hotplugged USB tether, a fresh VPN tun0, a new bridge — comes up with the original (less safe) defaults.
-Setting both prevents the gap.
+So why set both .all.* and .default.*?
+The .all.* namespace applies to every interface that exists right now.
+The .default.* namespace applies to interfaces that come up later.
+If you set only .all, any interface created after boot (a hotplugged USB tether, a new VPN tun0, a new bridge) comes up with the original, looser defaults.
+Setting both closes the gap.